-Virtual faxes can only be received once virtual faxing has been activated on a user's extension.
-All incoming faxes will be sent to that user's email address as an attached PDF file.
+Virtual faxes can only be received if virtual faxing has been activated on a user's extension.
+All incoming faxes will be received in the user's email address as an attached PDF file.
 They are also available for the account administrator to download in the Ooma Office web portal.